Dora Wasserman Yiddish Theatre

-The Dora Wasserman Yiddish Theatre, a branch of the Segal Centre for Performing Arts, was founded in Montreal in 1958 by Dora Wasserman (June 1919– December 2003), a Ukrainian actress, playwright, and theatre director.
+The Dora Wasserman Yiddish Theatre, a branch of the Segal Centre for Performing Arts, was founded in Montreal in 1958 by Dora Wasserman (1919–2003), a Soviet-Ukrainian-Jewish-Canadian actress, playwright, and theatre director.

 The first play was The Innkeeper.

 Wasserman directed over 70 plays over four decades.
-One review said that "The most successful of these was A Bintel Brief, based on immigrants' letters to the advice column of the Jewish Daily Forward", referring to a Yiddish newspaper.
+One review said that "the most successful of these was A Bintel Brief, based on immigrants' letters to the advice column of the Jewish Daily Forward", referring to a Yiddish newspaper.

 The Dora Wasserman is one of the few remaining Yiddish theaters in the world.